Kindness

 We launched The Lovely Letter Exchange in lockdown, where people could write a delightful letter and receive one in return from a total stranger!
 We wondered how we could spread some positivity and kindness when we were all feeling like we could do with a little pick-me-up.
 What better way to do that than by good old snail mail?!
 As stationery enthusiasts, it felt only natural for this initiative to be creative and paper-based and lo and behold…The Lovely Letter Exchange was born!

-We were totally and utterly blown away when more than 350 people signed up from across the UK and around the world – the furthest letter coming from New Zealand!
+Known to relieve feelings of anxiety and reduce stress levels, letter writing has so many brilliant benefits but to be honest, we were totally and utterly blown away when more than 350 people signed up!
+We received letters from across the UK and all around the world – the furthest letter coming from New Zealand.
 Seeing them all arrive back at our studio was the most wonderful feeling, but not as amazing as seeing the reaction when they landed back with you.
 One person said this about receiving their letter “it really lifted my mood and I will treasure it for a long time”.
 Since then, we’ve been inundated with requests to do it again!

 Want to get involved this time?
 It’s easy…